Two tales of 1 shooting in Fruitland | Gephardt Daily

 Outside the trailer, officials found empty beer cans, .45 shells, and several apparent marijuana plants growing in pots.

 The victim was found to have a fragment of a .45 caliber bullet in his arm.
-His doctors revealed he would need additional surgery and graphs of bone, to be taken from his hip, to repair his arm.
+His doctors revealed he would need additional surgery and grafts of bone, to be taken from his hip, to repair his arm.

 Cooper was charged on suspicion of: